 Start up the stairs on the backside trail up the Chief.
 After a few minutes, hang a right on the Shannon Falls trail and cross the creek.
 Look for a new trail (flagged in 2010) heading steeply up and left about 20m from the creek.
 Follow this trail to the base of the wall.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Olesen Creek Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Olesen Creek Wall: